Supreme Court hears arguments on D.C. sniper's life sentences

 The appearance of Malvo’s case in the high court followed a years-long saga of petitions and appeals on multiple fronts.

 In Virginia, Malvo’s requests for resentencing worked their way up to the Virginia Supreme Court and were ultimately denied.
-In Montgomery County where Malvo faced six life sentences without parole, a judge denied his request for resentencing in 2017.
+In Montgomery County, Maryland, where Malvo faced six life sentences without parole, a judge denied his request for resentencing in 2017.
 Malvo’s attorneys filed an appeal thereafter.

 Even if justices decide Malvo should be granted resentencing in Virginia, his life sentences without parole in Maryland stand until appealed successfully.